marklestermoreno/threaded/README.md

 Installation Instructions:

- 1) You have two options to get the code from GitHub

- Option 1 - Clone the Repository

-   * Watch the tutorial here ->

- Option 2 - DOWNLOAD ZIP
+ 1) You can watch the video for the installation ->
    * Download ZIP
    * Extract the Files
    * Open the Application on Visual Studio